Small Bathroom Design Mistakes — 6 Errors You Probably Didn't Even Know You Were Making

 The design experts I spoke with are all in support of going big when it comes to your small bathroom ideas, but they also advised to proceed with caution.
 After all, no one wants to end up flushing money down the drain when it comes to designing a space.

-Below, design experts have shared some of the most common (and even surprising) design mistakes that homeowners make too often when beautifying their bathrooms.
+Below, design experts have shared some of the most common (and even surprising) bathroom mistakes that homeowners make too often when beautifying their spaces.
 These are the things to watch out for, and, more importantly, how to fix these faux pas if you find one.

 1. Choosing a Vanity Purely for Aesthetics